alanpn/balancechat/README.md

-# "`Balance`" Android-chat based on Google Firebase
+# Android-chat based on Google Firebase

 The software product is implemented with the Java programming language in the Android Studio development environment.